 - He wrote the song my cousin plays all the time that drives my Auntie crazy.

-Clearly my students need a little brushing up on their Beethoven facts 😉 And if your students do as well, and if you want to have some music history fun, you can download your Beethoven trading card pack here.
+Clearly my students need a little brushing up on their Beethoven facts 😉 And if your students do as well, and if you want to have some music history fun, you can find our composer trading cards in the Growing With WunderKeys Toolkit.

 Because one of the sections on the back of the Beethoven Trading Card includes a place for an “interesting fact”, we thought we’d share a few quirky tidbits we found that you can use to amuse and educate your piano students once they have done their own research.